 What Is Risk Adjustment?

 Risk adjustment is a methodology that equates the health status of a person to a number, called a risk score, to predict healthcare costs.
-The “risk” to a health plan insuring members with expected high healthcare needs is “adjusted” by also insuring members with anticipated lower healthcare costs.
+The “risk” to a health plan insuring members with expected high healthcare use is “adjusted” by also insuring members with anticipated lower healthcare costs.

 Risk adjustment is critical to ensuring adequate compensation to health insurance plans, so they maintain coverage and access to care for beneficiaries likely to incur higher than average costs.
 Because risk adjustment programs are developed and managed by government agencies created to serve all eligible members of the public, a health insurance company cannot discriminate or purposely insure only a certain demographic of members with a limited range of expected healthcare costs.
-The case mix of both healthy and sicker patients, and the cost-sharing of expenses spread across all members, is designed to provide access to quality healthcare regardless of health status and health history.
+The case mix of both healthy and sicker patients, and the cost-sharing of expenses spread across all members, is designed to provide access to quality healthcare regardless of health status and history.

 Hierarchical Condition Categories (HCCs) Coding Model